 15. Reconnect with your spirituality.

 Spirituality and religion are two different things that can overlap.
 This is a new concept for many people.
 Spirituality is your feeling of connection to something larger than yourself, that was here before you came along and will be here long after.
 When you connect with that awareness, you don’t feel small and inconsequential.
 You actually feel empowered—even though that may seem like a paradox.
 You’re part of something huge and wonderful, but you’re still important?
 Yes!
 When you experience that awareness, you feel motivated to do something, using your own gifts and resources and wisdom, to make that larger whole even better.
 Some reconnect through their spirituality through community or nature, some through religion and religious practice and being part of a religious community—and some find other ways to connect.

 Research shows the value of faith, religious participation, religious practice, and community participation: All contribute to well-being.
 It’s not for me to tell you how to reconnect with your spirituality—but I encourage you to consider doing it whether you’re deeply religious, spiritual but not religious, or an avowed atheist.
-Pray, meditate, spend time in nature feeling your connection to the natural world, go to a nursing home and cheer up the patients by singing and performing uplifting music whether it’s folk songs or gospel songs, read spiritual and/or religious books, go on a spiritual retreat, join or create a spiritual community—the possibilities are endless.
-Don’t overlook this valuable tool for wellness: spirituality!
+Pray, meditate, or spend time in nature feeling your connection to the natural world.
+Visit a nursing home and cheer up the patients by singing and performing uplifting music whether it’s folk songs or gospel songs.
+Read spiritual and/or religious books, go on a spiritual retreat, join or create a spiritual community—the possibilities are endless.
+Don’t overlook this valuable tool for mental and emotional wellness: spirituality!

 If you combine techniques and modalities, you may get even better results: for example, if you use a mindfulness-based movement modality that incorporates mindful breathing, such as yoga, tai chi, or qigong.
 If you do these activities outdoors, you’re getting the benefits of being in nature, too.